 Internships & Externships

 In addition to one-time or shorter-term pro bono opportunities, students may also engage in longer-term work with local organizations through an internship or externship.
-Externships frequently take place during the academic year, and are compensated with school credit (note: work completed for credit does not count towards the Georgetown Pro Bono Pledge; however, hours above and beyond those credited may be counted).
-Internships, often taking place over the summer, are frequently compensated with a stipend.
-Pro bono internships, on the other hand, are not compensated through money or credit, but can be a great way to develop legal skills, experience and relationships.
-Pro bono internships generally require a commitment of 5-15 hours a week for most of a semester.
-Students are likely to work at an organization or agency doing a variety of law-related tasks under the supervision of one or more attorneys.
+Externships frequently take place during the academic year and are performed for academic credit (note: work completed for credit does not count towards the Georgetown Pro Bono Pledge; however, hours above and beyond those credited may be counted).
+Internships, often taking place over the summer on a voluntary basis or supported by a stipend, can be a great way to develop legal skills, experience and relationships.
+See the Georgetown Pro Bono Pledge FAQs for guidance as to what summer work may qualify for pledge recognition.

 If you are interested in setting up a pro bono internship, the following two databases offer a great way to start your search:

 Symplicity—This site lists postings for paid and unpaid internships and externships.
 The listings in Symplicity have been sent to Georgetown by employers actively recruiting for the semester or the summer.
 (Note: 1Ls will not be able to look at Symplicity internship listings until on or about October 15 due to NALP guidelines.)
 When you log onto the site, select the "Jobs" tab and search from there for possible placements of interest.
 For guidance on how to approach an organization about a pro bono arrangement, contact the Pro Bono Coordinator in OPICS.

 PSJD (formerly PSLawNet)—This site lists announcements for paid and unpaid internships and externships with domestic and international non-profit organizations and government agencies.
 In addition, PSJD is a great resource for identifying organizations that engage in the type of work in which you are interested.
 To access the PSJD database you will need to create a user name and password the first time you visit the site.